Skip to main content

 Register

 The Social Security Administration provides protection for workers and their families.
 Programs provide monthly income to seniors, workers with a disability, children with disabilities, and families in which a spouse or parent has died.
-In this open forum, community residents will have the opportunity to ask questions about Social Security benefits.
+We invite you to this virtual presentation to learn more about retirement eligibility requirements, family benefits, options, and the application process.

 Register